Call operation

 Selecting Email Address Data field to be repeated

-Suppose that our use case may involve more than one email address.
-To support this, we will have to send multiple email addresses in a single operation.
+If your use case involves more than one email address, you have to send multiple email addresses in a single operation.

 Maintain Contact Information Data/Worker.../Email Address Data.
-This will change the Email address data into a list type input field.
-With that, you can map one or more email addresses using a list.
+This changes the Email address data into a list type input field.
+In further operations, you can map one or more email addresses using this list.

-The complete set of fields and attributes for the selected operation will be available in the output datatree.
+The complete set of fields and attributes for the selected operation is available in the output datatree.